XtratoS/task-01907d7c-4658-762f-8e1d-52d515ae5c19/STRATEGIES.md

 ## Rendering

-Since this is a static application, I disabled Server Side Rendering and enabled Prerender.
+Since this is a static application, I disabled Server Side Rendering (which requires a server) and enabled Prerendering (which builds the page in advance).

 ## Data Storage

-Used localStorage to store the pin location.
+Used **Local Storage** to store the pin location.
-Add functionality to data stores to automatically update localStorage whenever the pin location changes.
+Add functionality to data stores to automatically update **Local Storage** whenever the pin location changes.

 ## Responsiveness